Parivesh09/Advance_Tools-tech/README.md

    - Move through each section in order
    - Complete all practical exercises
    - Build projects using learned technologies
+   - Check the `resources/` directory for learning materials

 2. **Learning Approach**
    - Follow the structured learning paths